A3055 road: Leeson Road

 Leeson Road, named after the 19th century Bonchurch resident Henry Beaumont Leeson, is the segment of the A3055 that runs from Ventnor, at the foot of St Boniface Down, along the clifftop above Bonchurch, the Bonchurch Landslips and the Devil's Chimney.
+The upper section of the road was closed from 10 December 2023 until 1 December 2024 for repair works following a major cliff fall.